 It’s that feeling of anxiety when you have so much information that any action feels like the wrong one, so you don’t do anything at all.

-Lots of options gets customers to browse, but fewer choices gets them to buy via @choicehacking
+In other words, lots of options attracted customers to browse, but fewer choices got them to buy.

 A brand’s good intentions — giving customers lots of options — can backfire and become a barrier to sales.
 According to recent research from Episerver, 46% of customers have failed to complete a purchase online due to overwhelming choices.

-How people choose and the Paradox of Choice
+The Paradox of Choice

 In his book “The Paradox of Choice,” Schwartz outlines the steps of decision making: